mrjoshuap/mediacms/docs/OpenShift_deployment.md

 2. Create a `kustomization.yaml` that references `../../base`
 3. Add patches for any resources you want to override
 4. Apply with `oc apply -k deploy/openshift/overlays/staging/`

+You can also reference the example overlays as starting points for common configurations.

 To create a new **ArgoCD Application** overlay (for repo/branch tweaks):